rossumur/Zorkduino/README.md

 Just about any SD card or microsd card breakout will do.
 Some of the very cheap ones (<$1) don't have 5v to 3v3 level converters and may fry your SD card so caveat emptor.
 As always, Adafruit has nice ones.

 WebTV keyboards come in various guises: WebTV, MsnTV, Displayer, UltimateTV etc. They all should work just fine.
-A few places have the nice Philips variant new for $11.95 delivered.
-This one comes with a PS2 IR receiver and a really ugly box; more on it later.
+A few places have the nice Philips variant new for $11.95 w/ free shipping (search for 'SWK-8630').
+This one comes with a nice PS2 IR receiver; more on it later.

 <img src="https://raw.githubusercontent.com/rossumur/Zorkduino/master/docs/Keyboards.jpg" width="100%"/>